 The analysis, by Public Health England, assessed data from 133,000 dental examinations throughout the UK, covering 21% of 5 year olds.

 Levels of decay vary regionally with higher incidence in the north.

 This level is down from 30% in 2008 but the British Dental Association there is still a big divide between the best and worst areas.
 Figures ranged from 21.2% in the South East to 34.8% in the North West.

 More localised data revealed that Brighton and Hove had the lowest percentage affected by decay at 12.5%, compared with the highest figure of 53.2% in Leicester.

-Has your 5-year-old had a dental health assessment recently?
+Has your 5-year-old had a check up recently?